 We conducted rapid research and analysis of ministerial meetings with the UK food industry and their major trade associations as documented on the 'Transparency and freedom of information releases' register on the UK Government website.
-All lobbying activity across these departments was analysed by assessing 'gifts, hospitality, travel and meetings' documented between 2020 and 2023 for six government departments: the Department of Health and Social Care (DHSC); HM Treasury (HMT); the Department for Environment, Food and Rural Affairs (Defra); the Department for Business, Energy & Industrial Strategy (BEIS); the Prime Minister's Office (PMO); and the Department for Culture, Media and Sport (DCMS).
-We pre-identified companies assessed in our Plating Up Progress benchmarking analysis and the largest food and
+All lobbying activity across these departments was analysed by assessing 'gifts, hospitality, travel and meetings' documented between 2020 and 2023 for six government departments: the Department of Health and Social Care (DHSC); HM Treasury (HMT); the Department for Environment, Food and Rural Affairs (Defra); the Department for Business, Energy & Industrial Strategy (BEIS)4; the Prime Minister's Office (PMO); and the Department for Culture, Media and Sport (DCMS).
+We pre-identified companies assessed in our Plating Up Progress benchmarking analysis and the largest food and beverage trade associations in the UK, including those for the meat and dairy industry, to search for in the registers.
+Additional relevant companies and trade associations identified as part of searching the registers were also included in the final analysis.
+Please refer to the technical report for the full methodology and the list of companies and trade associations included.
+A more in-depth briefing with the findings of this piece of research will be published in 2025.

-Trade associations are defined as an organisation of businesses in the same industry or with similar interests that work together to promote the industry and advance their members' interests.
+3 Trade associations are defined as an organisation of businesses in the same industry or with similar interests that work together to promote the industry and advance their members' interests.
 We have included membership bodies representing sector interests in our analysis.

-BEIS existed until February 2023 when it was split to form the Department for Business and Trade (DBT), the Department for Energy Security and net zero (DESNZ) and the Department for Science, Innovation and Technology (DSIT).
+4 BEIS existed until February 2023 when it was split to form the Department for Business and Trade (DBT), the Department for Energy Security and net zero (DESNZ) and the Department for Science, Innovation and Technology (DSIT).